sushreelipsa/Smart-Agriculture/README.md

 # Smart-Agriculture
-collect data from sensors,then process
+Collects data from sensors,then process.